 Groundwater wells in the Gore Creek Alluvial Aquifer supply our water.
-Five wells in the area around the Vail Golf Course, each approximately 100 feet deep, can produce 7.5 million gallons per day; two wells in the Matterhorn area of West Vail, each approximately 60 feet deep, can produce 0.749 million gallons per day.
+Five wells in the area around the Vail Golf Course, each approximately 100 feet deep, can produce 7.5 million gallons per day; two wells in the Matterhorn area of West Vail, each approximately 60 feet deep, can produce 0.749 million gallons per day; and a surface water. microfiltration plant in East Vail can produce 1 million gallons per day using Gore Creek as its supply.
 Also, a connection to the down valley surface water system through Dowd Junction can provide an additional 1.2 million gallons per day of treated water from the Eagle River.
-Plus, a surface water, microfiltration plant in East Vail can produce 1 million gallons per day using water from the Gore Creek.

 It is important that our valued customers be informed about their water utility.
-Please contact the Water Division Manager at (970) 949-5887 with questions about this report or to schedule a tour of our facilities.
+Please contact the Water Department Manager at (970) 949-5887 with questions about this report or to schedule a tour of our facilities.